BraunTexstyle 7 TS745A

 - Watch Price Fluctuation

-Click an item for more information
+Click any item for an explanation

 A higher wattage allows the iron to heat up quicker and maintain that heat during your ironing session